vaspike/Java-Launcher/README.md

 - `Java Launcher: Set Spring Active Profile`
 - `Java Launcher: Set All Spring Boot Profiles`
 - `Java Launcher: Refresh View`

+## Known Issues

+- **Gradle Support**: Support for Gradle projects is currently **experimental**.
+It can only recognize simple projects that follow standard directory structures (e.g., `src/main/java`) and does not yet resolve dependencies.
+We are actively working on it and plan to provide full, official support in a future release.
+In the meantime, we recommend using Maven projects for the best experience.

 ## Contributing